Embark on a Vivid Journey Through World History

 -A Writer’s Reasons, from The Story of Science, Aristotle Leads the Way

-In this 21st century, the most incredible era of science ever, scientific illiteracy is no longer acceptable.
+In this, the most incredible era of science ever, scientific illiteracy is no longer acceptable.
 These books tell science stories and coordinate them with hands on learning.
 The stories give meaning to experiments and vice versa.

-A recent report from the National Science Board says, "The Nation that dramatically and boldly led the world into the age of technology is failing to provide its own children with the intellectual tools needed for the 21st century. . .There is no excuse for citizens in our technological society to say, 'I don't know anything about science.'"
+A recent report from the National Science Board says, "There is no excuse for citizens in our technological society to say, 'I don't know anything about science.'"

 What can we do?
-Reconsider the way we teach science, history, and reading, bringing them together through narrative nonfiction.
 Educators talk of multidiscipliniary.
 The Story of Science

 Copublished by Smithsonian Books and the National Science Teachers Association (NSTA), The Story of Science

-attempts to present the ideas of the physical sciences in a narrative combining stories with coordinated "hands on" experiments and activities (found in the teaching materials).
-The beautifully designed books begin with Thales, way back in ancient Greece, sojourn with Galileo, Kepler and Newton, take on Faraday, Maxwell and the electromagnetic revolution, then Einstein, Bohr, Feynman and the moderns, finally looking at today's theories of the cosmos.
-These books are written for young readers of all ages–readers who want to think and learn, which includes everyone I know.
+combines stories with coordinated "hands on" experiments and activities (found in the teaching materials).
+The Story of Science begins with Thales, way back in ancient Greece, sojourns with Galileo, Kepler and Newton, take on Faraday, Maxwell and the electromagnetic revolution, then Einstein, Bohr, Feynman and the moderns.
+These are books written for young readers of all ages–readers who want to think and learn, which includes everyone I know.

 Increasingly,educators are turning to "content" subjects, like history and science, to teach critical reading.
 A History of US